niwciu/LCD_HD44780/ReadMe.md

 ## How to use in your Project- simple case with user-predefined characters
-1. Copy LCD library src files (files from src folder) to your project
+1. Copy LCD library src files (or files from src folder) to your project and add copied files in your project configuration, so they can be included in your project.
 2. In lcd_hd44780.config.h
    - Define specyfic **LCD_TYPE** <br>
     &emsp; &emsp;LCD_TYPE -> set one of the predefined types:<br>